LibreCAD/docs/guides/dwg-setup.rst

     - Drawing units
     - Page size
     - Scale and dimensioning format
-    - Layers; line color, width and type
+    - Layers and "pens"

 Drawing Unit
 ------------

 During the initial setup, the default :ref:`unit of measure <measurements>` was set (defaulting to *millimeter*).
 The unit of measure should be set to the unit most frequently used as it is used for all new drawings and doesn't need to be changed.
-If necessary, the default unit of measure can be changed in the :ref:`Application Preferences <app-prefs>` or overridden for a single drawing in the **Drawing Preferences**.
+If necessary, the default unit of measure can be changed in the :ref:`Application Preferences <app-prefs>` or overridden for a single drawing in the :ref:`Drawing Preferences <draw-prefs>`.

 .. _ug-scale: